udemirezen/pinn_clusters/README.md

 Contains the loss functions used in the paper, namely ```SquareLoss``` used for fixed collocation points, and ```SquareLossRandom``` used for collocation resampling.
 Please refer to the final section of this README (__"Code Implementation of Collocation Resampling"__) for a detailed description of how these two functions differ.

+Both functions evaluate the predictive accuracy of the neural network after each iteration according to the characteristic objective function of PINN ([Raissi et. al, 2019](https://doi.org/10.1016/j.jcp.2018.10.045))

 ## formulations, optimization.py, model.py
 Required files with functions for training PINNs.
 Add more detail later.